Festival of Learning and Teaching

-This year’s event will be held over two half days Thursday July 22 (on campus) and Friday July 23 (online).
+This year’s event was held over two half days Tuesday 28 September (on campus) and Wednesday 29 September (online).

-Rapid Fire Presentations and Workshops will feature, focussing on any aspect of Blended Futures, with a special focus on the sub-themes of:
+Rapid Fire Presentations and Workshops featured, focussing on any aspect of Blended Futures, with a special focus on the sub-themes of:

 - Innovations in Blended Learning